-Crispy wedges with all the delicious toppings, like tomato, bell pepper, green onion, cheese and guacamole….sounds yummy, right?
-These loaded wedges are sure to disappear fast!
-Perfect for a relaxing weekend at home, your next get together or for that game day celebration.
+Crispy wedges delicious toppings, like tomato, bell pepper, green onion, cheese and guacamole.
+Sounds yummy, right?
+These loaded potato wedges are sure to disappear fast!
+Perfect for a relaxing weekend at home, or for that game day celebration.

 Remember those crispy potato wedges I shared a while back?

-These loaded wedges are seriously easy to whip up, you guys…and SO unbelievably delicious.
+These loaded potato wedges are seriously easy to whip up and SO unbelievably delicious.

-They’re kinda like Mexican wedges or nacho wedges because of all the yummy flavours, like guacamole, cilantro and hot peppers.
-The idea here, though, is use what you have on hand!
+They’re kinda like nacho wedges because of all the yummy flavours, like guacamole, cilantro and hot peppers.
+The idea here, though, is to use what you have on hand!

-If you have potatoes, you can likely make these with whatever else you have in your fridge…and if you know me, you know I have to have cheesy potato wedges because I’m cheese obsessed!)
+If you have potatoes, you can likely make these with whatever else you have in your fridge and, if you know me, you know I have to have cheesy potato wedges because I love cheese.

-Once you’ve prepared your wedges, place them in a cast iron skillet (for a fun presentation) or leave on your sheet pan.
+Once you’ve made the wedges, place them in a skillet (for a fun presentation) or serving dish.

 Tip: Don’t have frozen wedges on hand?
 No worries!
 Make loaded fries!
-Still all the taste while using what you have on hand.
+It’ll still have all the taste while using what you have on hand.

 The possibilities are endless here, my friends.

-A handful of ingredients were used in this recipe, but any of these toppings would be tasty.
+A handful of ingredients were used for these loaded wedges, but any of these toppings would be tasty.
 Mix things up to keep it interesting!